 Wade fell short of the 50 percent needed last month to avoid a runoff, receiving only 34.82 percent -- a poor showing after easily winning outright in 2007.
 When he cast his ballot last month in the first round of balloting, some voters even booed him at the poll shouting: "Old man, get lost."

 This time around, thousands turned up outside Wade's polling station Sunday in a show of force.
 Dozens of young men stood on their cars, holding their voting cards in the air alongside pictures of an influential religious figure who has lent his support to Wade.

 "Wade isn't leaving, he is staying," the crowds chanted in the Wolof language.
 After casting his ballot, Wade rode in an open-air vehicle down the street, as hundreds of supporters ran alongside his vehicle.

 While police fired tear gas at some Wade supporters who were chanting and singing too close to the polling station, voting inside the station was orderly.
 Some voters held prayer beads, while others queued in the shade of a mango tree waiting to cast a ballot and have their finger marked in indelible red ink.

 There were some reports of apparent irregularities, though.
-At at least one polling station, people were offering free concert tickets for world music superstar Youssou Ndour to anyone who could prove they voted for Sall, the opposition candidate.
-NDour himself launched a failed bid for the presidency and subsequently threw his support behind Sall.
+At one polling station, people were offering free concert tickets for world music superstar Youssou Ndour to anyone who could prove they voted for Sall, the opposition candidate.
+Ndour himself launched a failed bid for the presidency and subsequently threw his support behind Sall.